BerriAI/litellm/docs/my-website/docs/exception_mapping.md

 # Exception Mapping

-LiteLLM maps the 4 most common exceptions across all providers.
+LiteLLM maps exceptions across all providers to their OpenAI counterparts.
 - Rate Limit Errors
-- Context Window Errors
 - Invalid Request Errors
+- Authentication Errors
-- InvalidAuth Errors (incorrect key, etc.)
+- Timeout Errors
+- ServiceUnavailableError
+- APIError
+- APIConnectionError

-Base case - we return the original exception.
+Base case we return APIError

 All our exceptions inherit from OpenAI's exception types, so any error-handling you have for that, should work out of the box with LiteLLM.